jamiewilson/predawn/README.md

 		"wrap_width": 80  // Sets the # of characters per line
 	}

+## Interface Icons
+The source files for the interface icons are located in the [jamiewilson/predawn-icons](https://github.com/jamiewilson/predawn-icons).

 ## Dock Icons
 There are also some [dock icons](/dock-icons) for you to choose from: